-Let's start off by examining some popular acronyms and their meaning, including how they are used in example sentences.
-We're likely to see them in the news and even use them in our everyday language.
-Radar and taser are prime examples of acronyms that are now commonly accepted as words.
+Let’s start off by examining some popular acronyms and their meanings, including how they are used in sentences.
+We’re likely to see them in the news and even use them in our everyday language.
+Some acronyms have become regular words like radar, scuba, and taser.

 AWOL - Absent Without Official Leave (or Absent Without Leave)

 I don’t know where he went.
 He’s totally AWOL.